-Parcelhub Limited (“we”) holds personal data relating to its employees and clients, and also to business contacts for the purposes of marketing its business.
+Parcelhub Limited holds personal data relating to its employees and clients, and also to business contacts for the purposes of marketing the business.
 We are a Data Controller of this data, and this policy itemises the legitimate bases for our holding, processing and retention thereof, together with how it is used and protected.

 Parcelhub Limited is registered with the ICO, registration number ZA308498.

 We retain a record of the names, positions held, and dates of service of past and present employees.
-Consent is requested from the individual in question before these are provided to third parties.
+Consent is requested from the individual in question before these are provided to other third parties.

 We hold the details of a nominated next-of-kin or other person for each member of staff by their Consent, as a point of emergency contact during the period of their employment only.